 You should arrive in Whistler around 7:00 PM.

-Above – on the sundeck of the BC Ferries, that’s the Coastal Mountain Range in the distance.
+The sundeck of the BC Ferries.
+That’s the Coastal Mountain Range in the distance.

 Day 9 – Explore Whistler